1965 New York Mets season: Regular season

 Former Yankee great Yogi Berra, fired as manager of the Bombers even after he had led them to the American League pennant and into the seventh game of the 1964 World Series, signed with the Mets as player–coach during the off-season.
 Before managing the 1964 Yankees, his last appearance in a game had been as a pinch hitter in Game 3 of the 1963 World Series on October 5; batting for Jim Bouton, Berra lined out to right field off Don Drysdale.
 With the 1965 Mets, Berra appeared in only four games, with two starts at catcher, and made two hits in nine at bats.
 On May 9, 1965, he appeared in his final game as a player, three days shy of his 40th birthday.
 He then served as the Mets' first-base coach through the 1971 season and proved to be a valuable asset to the team, especially with young talent like Jerry Grote coming up.

 Following the 1964 season, the Milwaukee Braves sold pitcher Warren Spahn to the Mets.
 Braves manager Bobby Bragan predicted, "Spahnie won't win six games with the Mets."
 Spahn took on the dual role of pitcher and pitching coach in New York but won only four and lost twelve.
 Spahn was put on waivers on July 15, 1965, and released on July 22, 1965.
 He immediately signed with the San Francisco Giants, with whom he finished the season.

 Wes Westrum had joined the Mets as a coach in 1964 and became pitching coach on July 14, 1965, after Spahn's release.
-When manager Casey Stengel fell and broke his hip on July 25 while celebrating his upcoming 75th birthday at Toots Shor's in Manhattan, Westrum was named interim manager, a position in which he served until Stengel formally retired on August 30—Westrum then became the team's official manager.
+When manager Casey Stengel fell and broke his hip on July 25 while celebrating his upcoming 75th birthday at Toots Shor's in Manhattan, Westrum was named interim manager, a position in which he served until Stengel formally retired on August 30, when Westrum became the Mets' official manager, the second in their four-year history.